Colonel

 TABLE NOTES:

-Lisa, now a 39-year old spinster, was still living with her parents.
+Lisa, now a 39-year old spinster, is still living with her parents.

 The need for a Nurse in the household has not been determined.
 Could Lisa have had health problem or was the nurse’s duties required for Louisa Le Mesurier.
 The latter seems most likely as Louisa Le Mesurier died in Headington, Oxfordshire on the 10th of April 1912, a little over a year after the census was taken.
 She was buried on the 12th of April 1912 at Wolvercote Cemetery in Oxford.